zined1/md5-encrypter/README.md

 Execution
 ---------

-Firs, launch make at the root of the project:
+First, at the root of the project:

     > make